Brazil–Japan relations: History

+Passengers of the Kasato Maru, in Japan just a few days before traveling to Brazil.

 First contact between Brazil and Japan was through Portuguese explorers who first arrived to Japan in 1543 and got foreign control of the city of Nagasaki; 43 years after Portugal founded its first colonies in Brazil.
 From 1543 to 1638, Portugal traded with Japan with stopovers in Brazil along the way, known as the Nanban trade.
 Many Japanese products were sold in Brazil and, during this time period, Portuguese traders sold Japanese slaves in Brazil.
 By 1638, Portuguese traders were no longer allowed to trade in Japan, however, trade continued between the Portuguese colony in Macau.
 Soon afterwards, Japan entered a period of isolation.

 In September 1822, Brazil obtained its independence from Portugal.
 In October 1868, Japan entered the Meiji period and began fostering diplomatic relations with several nations, after centuries of isolation.
 In 1895, Brazil and Japan signed a Treaty of Friendship, Commerce and Navigation.
 In 1897, diplomatic missions were opened in each nations capitals, respectively.
 In June 1908, a ship from Japan carrying 790 Japanese migrants arrived to Brazil aboard the Kasato Maru; the first of many Japanese migrants to arrive to Brazil.
 Between 1908 and 1941, over 190,000 Japanese immigrated to Brazil searching for better opportunities in the South American nation.